nnellans/ado-pipelines-guide/README.md

     - .gitignore
     - docs
 ```
-- `autoCancel`: If more updates are made to the same PR, should in-progress validation runs be canceled?
-- `drafts`: Will 'draft' PRs cause the trigger to fire?
 - `paths`: Cannot be used by itself, it can only be used in combination with `branches`
-  - Paths in Git are case-sensitive, and wildcards are supported
+  - Paths in Git are case-sensitive

 ---